 After a tough time trying to decide upon the wines to try since we wanted to try the most we could, Virginia began pouring our wines.
 One of the first to try was Lost Oak’s Viognier which had recently won a double gold from the San Francisco Chronicle International Wine Competition earlier this year.

 Laurie had also arranged for Gene Estes to meet us and he soon arrived during his busy schedule to talk to us.
 He said Lost Oak Winery uses 100% Texas grapes in most of their Texas wines except three wines which use grapes from the Pasa Robles region of California.
 Each wine bottle label clearly identifies where the grapes came from.
 Lost Oak Winery uses various Texas vineyards to make their wines.
-Their Sweet Moscato is made with grapes from Krick Hill Vineyards out of Levelland, Rosa Blanca is a blend of Merlot from Robert and Jamey Wolf’s vineyard in Valley View (former owners of Lone Oak Winery) and Chenin Blanc also from Krick Hill Vineyards, and the 2009 Tempranillo is from Andy Timmons’s Lost Draw Vineyard.
+Their Sweet Moscato is made with grapes from Krick Hill Vineyards out of Levelland, Rosa Blanca is a blend of Merlot from Robert and Jamey Wolf’s vineyard in Valley View (former owners of Lone Oak Winery) and Chenin Blanc also from Krick Hill Vineyards, and the 2009 Tempranillo is from Andy Timmons’s Lost Draw Vineyards.

 Lost Oak Winery has four and a half acres of vineyards at the winery and Gene’s stepdaughter, Roxanne Myers who is also Lost Oak’s Director of Sales and Marketing, has a vineyard of one and a half acres.
 Lost Oak Winery produces 3,000 cases of Texas wine a year.